nuki-susanti/Road-Crash-Analysis/README.md

 <ins>People-based analysis: Sex, Alcohol & Drugs</ins>
 * Ca. 60% of the accidents happens to be male and 40% is female.
 However, in average, fatality in female (2.24) is higher compared to that in male (1.83).
 * Involvement of alcohol and drugs play little role in the number of accidents.
+However, alcohol and drugs involvement increased accident severities of injuries and death (fatality).
+With alochol involved, number of accidents with fatality increases drastically from 0.5% to 3.7%.
+While, with drugs involvement, it increases from 0.5% to 4.4%.
+* The similar increase trends are also observed from serious injury and minor injury.

 <ins>People-based analysis: Age</ins>
 * The highest number of accident happens with people 20-25 years of age.
 The number of accidents decreases linearly as a person gets older.